Azarch1/inbox_sol/README.md

 # inbox_sol
 Creating a smart contract that can save and update a message.
+The source code is compiled using solidity compiler and node.js to interact with the ABI.